MTG/otmm_symbolic_phrase_dataset/README.md

 The dataset consists of 31362 phrases on a set of 480 scores of different compositions annotated by 3 experts.

+The refactored code for automatic phrase segmentation can be found (here)[https://github.com/MTG/makam-symbolic-phrase-segmentation].

 For other deliverables of the paper please visit: http://www.rhythmos.org/shareddata/turkishphrases.html